ToniWonKanobi/theoveranalyzed.net/posts/2016/8/26/vesper-2013-2016-ill-miss-you.md

 > Yesterday, we announced that development was ceasing, and we’ll soon be shutting down our sync server.
 I am terribly sad about this.
 I love Vesper.
 I use it every day.
 I mean that in the present tense.
 I still use it.
 When we pull the plug on the sync server, I’ll stop, but until then it’s my go-to notes app.
 In my career, the only things I’ve done that I’m prouder of are writing Daring Fireball and the creation of Markdown.

 There's a whole lot that could be said about *why* Vesper didn't make it, but I'm not going to talk about that.
-It's been hashed out in many blog posts and podcasts over the past few years, during which time the "free, with in-app purchase" model has steamrolled the entire App Store (so much so that "paid up front" apps like Vesper simply couldn't afford to compete).
+It's been hashed out in many blog posts and podcasts over the past few years, during which time the *free with in-app purchase* model has steamrolled the entire App Store (so much so that *paid up front* apps like Vesper simply couldn't afford to compete).

 Instead, I want to talk about what made Vesper so great.